maidsafe/sn_routing/README.md

 ### general considerations

-Nodes and data both live in the same XOR space which is addressed with a 2^512 bit key; a Network-Addressable-Element (NAE).
+Nodes and data both live in the same XOR space which is addressed with a 512 bit key (2^512 possible addresses); a Network-Addressable-Element (NAE).
 A message flows from a NAE to a NAE.
 An operation can be performed on a message flow by a manager group.

 A message flow from start to end can be represented by